OJEE 2023 Exam - Dates, Registration, Syllabus, Pattern, Eligibility, Admit Card, Result

 - Two copies of admit card

-OJEE 2020 result has been announced in online mode at ojee.nic.in.
-OJEE result is available in the form of scores and ranks.
-To download the rank card, candidates have to enter their application number, date of birth and security pin.
-A separate merit list shall be prepared for each paper.
-OJEE result displays the name of the candidate, roll number, marks obtained in each subject, rank and aggregate marks.
-Candidates who wish to know their subject-wise marks should write to the OJEE officials along with demand draft of Rs 400.
-This should reach the office within 10 days from the date of publication of OJEE result 2020.
-Candidates can also request for re-totalling/re-addition of by paying Rs 500 through demand draft with 7 days from the date of announcement of result.
+Candidates who wish to know their subject-wise marks should write to the OJEE officials along with a demand draft of Rs 400.
+This should reach the office within 10 days from the date of publication of the OJEE result 2023.
+Candidates can also request for re-totalling/re-addition by paying Rs 500 through demand draft with 7 days from the date of announcement of result.

 Mode of Counselling: Online

-Odisha Joint Entrance Examination Counselling is being conducted based on OJEE rank and score.
-OJEE PG round 2 seat allotment has been announced on November 28.
-The authorities have released OJEE seat allotment 2020 under round 3 of counselling for B.Tech, B.Arch, B.Plan and Int M.Sc.
-Besides, candidates with CAT, MAT, XAT, ATMA, NIMCET, GATE, GPAT scores are eligible for admission through counselling of OJEE.
-OJEE counselling 2020 is being held online for different courses on different dates.
-The counselling procedure of OJEE 2020 is explained below.
+Candidates with CAT, MAT, XAT, ATMA, NIMCET, GATE, GPAT, JEE Mainscores are eligible for admission through counselling of OJEE.
+OJEE counselling 2023 will be held for different courses on different dates.
+The counselling procedure of OJEE 2023 is explained below.

 Step 1: Registration